J1ezds/some-stars/README.md

 *   [3ndG4me/AutoBlue-MS17-010](https://github.com/3ndG4me/AutoBlue-MS17-010) - This is just an semi-automated fully working, no-bs, non-metasploit version of the public exploit code for MS17-010

-*   [1Panel-dev/MaxKB](https://github.com/1Panel-dev/MaxKB) - 💬 MaxKB is an open-source AI assistant for enterprise.
-It seamlessly integrates RAG pipelines, supports robust workflows, and provides MCP tool-use capabilities.
+*   [1Panel-dev/MaxKB](https://github.com/1Panel-dev/MaxKB) - 🔥 MaxKB is an open-source platform for building enterprise-grade agents.
+MaxKB 是强大易用的企业级智能体平台。

 *   [certbot/certbot](https://github.com/certbot/certbot) - Certbot is EFF's tool to obtain certs from Let's Encrypt and (optionally) auto-enable HTTPS on your server.
 It can also act as a client for any other CA that uses the ACME protocol.